How to practice self-love

 Looking for more meditations for practicing self-love?
 The Headspace app offers members several courses and single meditations on self-compassion, self-esteem, and self-care, including:

-Uncover the self-love that already exists within you and practice unconditional friendliness toward your mind.
+Uncover self-loving already existing within you and practice friendliness towards your mind.

 Healing from a big loss isn’t a linear process.

-Move towards a less judgmental inner life by creating some space in your mind to observe negative and self-critical thinking.
+Move to a less judgmental inner life; creating space in your mind to observe negative thinking.

 We all have the capacity for self-love.
 Learn to use it as a resource that can help you show up better in your daily life.